luktar/netcore_console_ioc/README.md

 # Intro

-Empty .Net Core 2 console application with integrated IoC, logger, configuration file, test and mock framework, command line arguments and optional database connector.
+This project is an empty .Net Core 2 console application with integrated IoC, logger, configuration file, test and mock framework, command line arguments and optional database connector.
+You can use it as template for your console application.

 Everything is up and running and will save you a lot of time for searching the internet.